 AI for Population Health Management

-AI will continue to play a vital role in analyzing data at the population level.
-It will help identify health trends, predict outbreaks, and optimize resource allocation for public health initiatives, creating opportunities for better healthcare policy and planning.
+AI will also be instrumental in continued analysis at the population level through identification of health trends, prediction of outbreaks, and optimization of resource allocation for public health initiatives, thereby creating opportunities for better healthcare policy and planning.

 Ethical AI Implementation